maxmurdoch/flock/README.md

 You'll need to go into the `static/config.yml` and add your new page as a collection.
 Essentially, you'll declare all the content that you want to expose to the CMS and which widget you want to provide access.
 These widgets may include a switch (for toggling), image uploaders, markdown fields or string inputs.

+A little gotcha is that you'll first need to merge your static page to master before you can test that the CMS is pulling in the right markdown.
+This is due to NetlifyCMS currently only reading from master.

+Once you've done this, you can check that your `config.yml` is set up properly by going to `localhost:3000/admin`.

+## How do I deploy?

+This is all done for you.

+When you create a new PR, Netlify will create a new staging build for you to review.
+This will be linked to in the PR checks.

+Once you've merged to master, Netlify will automatically start building and if successfuly, deploy to production.